Wood Floor Care & Maintenance Guide

-The following information is provided to answer frequently asked questions about wood floor installations and maintenance.
-Please read this information carefully.
+The following information is provided to answer frequently asked questions about hardwood floor installations and maintenance.
+Please read this information on how to care for wood flooring carefully.
 If you have any additional questions, please call or e-mail us.

 - Never use abrasive cleaners, scouring powder, or steel wool.
 Please refer to Regular Maintenance on how to clean a wood floor.